-Pin-Ups: Toulouse-Lautrec and the Art of Celebrity will be the first exhibition held at the National Galleries of Scotland devoted to the art of Henri de Toulouse-Lautrec (1864-1901).
+Pin-Ups: Toulouse-Lautrec and the Art of Celebrity is the first exhibition held at the National Galleries of Scotland devoted to the art of Henri de Toulouse-Lautrec (1864-1901).

 Image: Henri de Toulouse-Lautrec, Jane Avril, 1899

-Around 75 works by Toulouse-Lautrec and his contemporaries will be on show, including prints by Pierre Bonnard, Théophile Alexandre Steinlen and Jules Chéret.
-British artists were equally attracted to the dynamic café culture of Montmartre and the exhibition will also showcase works by artists such as Walter Sickert, Arthur Melville, JD Fergusson and William Nicholson, among others.
+Around 75 works by Toulouse-Lautrec and his contemporaries are on show, including prints by Pierre Bonnard, Théophile Alexandre Steinlen and Jules Chéret.
+British artists were equally attracted to the dynamic café culture of Montmartre and the exhibition also showcases works by Walter Sickert, Arthur Melville, JD Fergusson and William Nicholson.

 Friends of the Galleries get free unlimited entry to all exhibitions, and enjoy a wide range of exclusive benefits including early exhibition access, special events and 10% discount in our cafes.